AM1N8/Reinforcement-Learning-GridWorld-Lab/README.md

 - main.py has functions to run ( VI PI MC and Qlearning ) and compare the algorithms
 - algorithms.py has all the classes for algorithms ( GPI MC QLearning)
-- it would have been better to use arg parsers in main.py but i couldn't figure out how to do it
+- it would have been better to use arg parsers in main.py but didn't have enough time